Auxiliary iterative schemes for the discrete operators on de Rham complex: The matrix forms of the auxiliary schemes

-Finally, we summarize the framework of the auxiliary scheme for eigenvalue problem in Algorithm \ref{auxiliary_eig}.
 Because of the modification for $ \mcM_{k-1}^{-1} $, we know that the eigenpairs in $ \mbC_2 $ are not the exact nonzero eigenpairs of \eqref{dsd_auxiliary_matrix}.
-However, in actual computations, we are mainly interested in the eigenvectors in $ \mbC_0 $ and $ \mbC_1 $.
+However, in usual applications, we are mainly interested in the eigenvectors in $ \mbC_0 $ and $ \mbC_1 $.